Monarch Butterfly Resources

 My Life as a Monarch Butterfly by John Sazaklis, illustrated by Duc Nguyen

-The Mystery of the Monarchs: How Kids, Teachers, and Butterfly Fans Helped Fred and Norah Urquhart Track the Great Monarch Migration by Barb Rosenstock, illustrated by Erika Meza
+Rosenstock, Barb.
+The Mystery of the Monarchs: How Kids, Teachers, and Butterfly Fans Helped Fred and Norah Urquhart Track the Great Monarch Migration (illustrated by Erika Meza).
+Alfred A. Knopf, 2022.

-Winged Wonders: Solving the Monarch Migration Mystery by Meeg Pincus, illustrated by Yas Imamura
+Pincus, Meeg.
+Winged Wonders: Solving the Monarch Migration Mystery (illustrated by Yas Imamura).
+Sleeping Bear Press, 2020.

 Books About Butterflies and Caterpillars for Children